 - Recipients of bone-marrow transplants (even if they have had chickenpox)

-- Patients with a debilitating disease (even if they have had chickenpox)
+- People with a debilitating disease (even if they have had chickenpox)

-For these patients, VariZIG should be given within 10 days of exposure to someone with chickenpox (the earlier the better).
+For these people, VariZIG should be given within 10 days of exposure to someone with chickenpox (the earlier the better).

 Treatment for Chickenpox

 Acetaminophen: People with chickenpox do not have to stay in bed unless fever and flu symptoms are severe.
 To relieve discomfort, a child can take acetaminophen (Tylenol, generic), with doses determined by the doctor.
 A child should never be given aspirin, or medications containing aspirin, as aspirin increases the risk for a dangerous condition called Reye syndrome.